 Valkyrie Profile 2: Silmeria

 The tale, which is set hundreds of years before the events of the first game, centers on Silmeria and Alicia, two individuals who share a body.
 The two protagonists cooperate to avert a disaster that may spark a war between the gods and the humans.
-The game was praised for its similarities to the original Valkyrie Profile game and its stunning visuals.

 Square Enix has an unmistakable style, which is why all their RPGs feel the most like Final Fantasy.
 In the case of Octopath Traveler, it very much feels like it follows the same design philosophy of the later Final Fantasy games released on the SNES.